benmvp/slides/md/2015-no-js-fossetcon.md

 [@benmvp](https://twitter.com/benmvp) | [benmvp.com](http://www.benmvp.com/) | [#fossetcon](https://twitter.com/hashtag/fossetcon)

 NOTES:
+- The goal of this talk is to highlight ways that you can use HTML & CSS to replace functionality we previously could only accomplish w/ JavaScript
+- I'm not hating on JavaScript
+  - Just gave a talk about new functionality added to JS with ES6
+  - But each piece of technology has its place and the cases we'll talk about will showcase where HTML/CSS are better suited
 - How many folks here would call themselves web developers?
 - How many of you use toolkits/libraries like jQuery?
-- The goal of this talk is to highlight ways that you can use HTML & CSS to replace functionality we previously could only accomplish w/ JavaScript
+- So in this case,
+  - You guys are the workers behind the desk
+  - I am Dikembe Mutombo
+  - And that balled up paper is you using JavaScript when you shouldn't

 =====